 Hedgehogs, or hedgies, as they are affectionately known, are cute little animals covered in quills on their head, back, and sides, with fur on their underside.
 They roll up into a spiny ball when they feel threatened, but you can teach them to accept handling with gentle persistence.
 An adult hedgie only reaches about 8 inches long on average.
 Hedgehogs are illegal to keep as pets in California, Georgia, Hawaii, Pennsylvania, Washington, D.C., and New York City.

 These cute crustaceans have been popular for decades.
-They actually live on dry land, so recreating a habitat for them isn't very difficult.
+Hermit crabs actually live on dry land, so recreating an ideal habitat for them isn't very difficult.
 They do not require a huge tank and are a great pet for a small apartment.

-They are generally docile and easy to handle, yet the most difficult part of owning them tends to be getting them to eat.
+These snakes are generally docile and easy to handle, yet the most difficult part of owning them tends to be getting them to eat.
 They can be picky and refuse to eat from time to time.
-They also have strict requirements for their cage, such as a heating and basking area and proper humidity.
+They also have strict requirements for their cage, such as heating and basking areas and proper humidity.
 Ball pythons are easy to find and not very expensive unless you covet one of the many morphs available, some of which can cost thousands of dollars.

-While they are definitely large, intimidating birds, they are known for having affectionate personalities.
+While they are definitely large, intimidating birds, these pets are known for having affectionate personalities.
 They are not a good choice for a beginner, but if you have bird experience and the time and room to keep one, a hyacinth macaw can be an amazing pet.

 Chinchillas are a type of rodent that is not as widespread as other pocket pets, though they are generally not hard to find.
-They are easy to care for as long as you provide them with a proper diet, an adequate size cage, and a warm, draft-free area in your home to live.
+They are easy to care for as long as you provide them with a proper diet, an adequate-sized cage, and a warm, draft-free area in your home to live.
 They also don't require much grooming and take unusual "dust baths," which are quite adorable to see.
 While chinchillas can be affectionate, they can also be shy and may not enjoy being handled a lot.
-They are also crepuscular, meaning they will be more active during the twilight hours at dusk and dawn.
+They are crepuscular, meaning they are more active during the twilight hours at dusk and dawn.